 by Christopher Allen

-Christopher Allen is the editor-in-chief of SmokeLong Quarterly and the author of the flash fiction collection Other Household Toxins (Matter Press).
-His work can be found in The Best Small Fictions 2019, Booth, Indiana Review, Split Lip Magazine and others.
+Christopher Allen is the author of the flash fiction collection Other Household Toxins.
+His work has appeared in The Best Small Fictions 2019, Booth, Split Lip Magazine and lots of other fine places.
+Allen is the editor of SmokeLong Quarterly.